 Here, you’ll also find the Capitoline Museums, but on the left of the main building, you’ll find a small paved street with cobblestones.
 This leads to a viewing area where you have amazing views of the Roman Forum.

-Continue a bit further down on the Via del Campidoglio and you’ll get the best view of the Roman Forum.
-All for free!
+Continue a bit further down on the Via del Campidoglio and you’ll experience one of the best free things to see in Rome: The Forum Romanum!

 Enjoy the best view of St. Peter’s Basilica

 The best view of the St. Peter’s Basilica is nowhere near the Vatican.
-Ok, it does take some effort to get to it, but it is one of Rome’s most famous secrets.
+Ok, it does take some effort to get to it, but it is one of the city’s most famous secrets and one of the most amazing free things to see in Rome.

 On Aventine Hill, at the square of the Knights of Malta (Piazza Dei Cavalieri Di